Best Small Android Phone

 Google's Nexus devices feel like a relic of the past compared to its new Pixel lineup.
 The 5-inch Pixel is a particularly attractive package for anyone looking for a premium Android experience without all the extra software fluff.
 And so what if it sort of looks like the iPhone?
 It also comes in a really attractive Really Blue color.

 Its performance is impressive, too, especially for a stock Android device.
 Its rear-facing camera produces some impressive photos and you can easily back them up with unlimited Google Photo storage.
-What's more: Google Assistant baked into the operating system is still impressive, not to mention it's become quite robust overtime.
+What's more: Google Assistant baked into the operating system is still awesome, not to mention it's become quite robust over time.

-Best alternative
+Best "still great" alternative

 Samsung Galaxy S7